JoshuaKGoldberg/create/packages/site/src/content/docs/about.md

 ---

 :::danger
-The `create` engine is only partially implemented.
+The `create` engine is very early stage.
-This site is "documentation-driven development": writing the docs first, to help inform implementation.
+Don't rely on it yet.
 :::

 ## End Vision